-Figure 22 shows the development of average turnover per place of work 15 for selected sub-sectors.
+Figure 22 shows the development of average turnover per place of work15 for selected sub-sectors.
 Accordingly, beverage production achieved by far the highest turnover per workplace, followed by vegetable and fruit processing and the production of sugar confectionery.
 With respect to development over time, three categories can be defined: Industries with increasing indicators, industries with falling indicators, and those showing no change.
 (Notes about the individual sub-sectors are recorded as bullet points.)

 14 It would be interesting in a further project to analyze the reasons behind the development of oils and fats.
-15 While the turnover and export performance figures provide information about the macro-economic development of the (sub-) sections, the historical analysis of turnover per place of work serves as an indicator of micro-economic developments within a sector.
-15 The absolute level of the "turnover per place of work" figure provides information on the average size of an operation.
+15 While the turnover and export performance figures provide information about the macro-economic development of the (sub-) sections, the historical analysis of turnover per place of work serves as an indicator of micro-economic developments within a sector.15 The absolute level of the "turnover per place of work" figure provides information on the average size of an operation.
 Development over time shows whether the market has developed attractively for a company.
-An increase in the figure may indicate either an increase in the turnover of the sector or a decrease in number of their respective companies.
-The latter case is attractive for companies since an increase in the figure implies less competition, higher concentration, and greater financial leeway.
+An increase in the figure of the respective companies.
+The latter case is attractively for companies since and the sector.15 The latter case is attractively for companies since and the figure of the strengther of the increase is attractively for companies. may indicate either an increase in the turnover of the sector or a decrease in number of their respective companies.
+The latter case is attractive for companies since and increase in the figure implies less competition, higher concentration, and greater financial leeway.
 A decreasing figure, however, indicates that the industry has a tendency to be less attractive for a company.
 The decrease has to be caused by either a decrease in turnover in the industry or an increase in number of places of work (and therefore an increase in competition in the market).
-The latter effect can also mean that high margins have attracted more competitors into the market and led to a decline in the indicator.
+The latter effect can also mean that high margins have attracted more competitions into the market and led to a decline in the indicator.

-Figure 22: Turnover per place of work (data sources: VAT Statistics 2012 and Statistics of Corporate Structure, STATENT, 2013) 16
+Figure 22: Turnover per place of work (data sources: VAT Statistics 2012 and Statistics of Corporate Structure, STATENT, 2013)16